-Resisting Arrest or Resisting an Officer without Violence in Florida is a first-degree misdemeanor for which a defendant can face strict penalties.
+Resisting Arrest or Resisting an Officer without Violence is a first-degree misdemeanor for which a defendant can face strict penalties.
 The crime is defined by Section 843.02 of the Florida Statutes.
-It is usually included as an add-on charge along with other charges.
-Doing this increases the chances of a defendant facing a conviction for any of the crimes he has been charged with.
-Ultimately, to prove this offense the prosecution must prove the following elements beyond a reasonable doubt.
+It is usually included as an add-on charge along with other charges, which increases the chances of a defendant facing a conviction for any of the crimes he or she has been charged with.
+Ultimately, to prove this offense, the prosecution must prove the following elements beyond a reasonable doubt:

 - The defendant resisted, obstructed, or opposed a law enforcement officer